President and Chief Executive Officer, Heather Allen, CAWA

 Born and raised in Arizona, Alannah has grown up with a passion for animals.
 Throughout her life she has had a variety of different pets including dogs, cats, reptiles, and birds.
 She began volunteering and fostering with her mom when she was a teenager to lend a hand with all of the different kitten litters over the years.
 Alannah joined the HALO team in 2017, starting out as an Animal Care Specialist.
 From there she joined the Transport Team as an Animal Resource Coordinator before becoming an Animal Care Manager.
 Alannah hopes to continue the amazing work HALO has accomplished over the years in saving animals from many different communities.

-Abby Hebert is one of the Animal Care Manager's at HALO Animal Rescue.
+Abby Hebert is our Volunteer and Foster Coordinator at HALO Animal Rescue.
 Abby started at HALO as an Animal Care Specialist in 2018 and joined the management team in summer of 2019.
 Abby is a daughter of an Air Force veteran and was born and raised on a military base in Japan before relocating to Luke AFB in 2006.
 Abby graduated from the University of Notre Dame in 2015 with a B.A. in Film, Television and Theatre with a concentration in theatre acting and costume design.

 After graduating college, Abby initially worked in the insurance industry for 3 years before making the career shift into animal welfare.
 Working in animal care has been more rewarding than the insurance industry and she knows she made the right choice moving to HALO because, it is true, money can't buy happiness.